Giotto Maraghini: Biography

 He was promoted to rear admiral in 1934 and vice admiral in 1936, being appointed commander of Maricosom, the command-in-chief of the Italian submarine fleet; between 1937 and 1938 he was in command of the 3rd Naval Division, with flag on the heavy cruiser Trieste, and then the 8th Naval Division, with flag on the light cruiser Duca degli Abruzzi.
-He was general director of personnel and military and scientific services of the Royal Italian Navy from 1938 to 1939, and naval attaché in Berlin 1940-1941, and after promotion to Admiral in 1941 he was president of the Superior Council of the Navy and of the coordination committee of technical projects.
-On April 15, 1943 he became Commander-in-Chief of the Naval Department of La Spezia.
+He was general director of personnel and military and scientific services of the Royal Italian Navy from 1938 to 1939, and naval attaché in Berlin 1940-1941, and after promotion to admiral in 1941 he was president of the Superior Council of the Navy and of the coordination committee of technical projects.
+On 15 April 1943 he became Commander-in-Chief of the Naval Department of La Spezia.

-After the proclamation of the Armistice of Cassibile on September 8, 1943, he gave orders that ships that all unseaworthy ships in La Spezia should be scuttled or sabotaged, while all seaworthy ships were to sail for Allied-controlled ports.
+After the proclamation of the Armistice of Cassibile on 8 September 1943, he gave orders that all unseaworthy ships in La Spezia should be scuttled or sabotaged, while all seaworthy ships were to sail for Allied-controlled ports.
 Over thirty military vessels (the old light cruiser Taranto, three destroyers, five torpedo boats, six submarines, three corvettes, one minelayer, one ammunition transport, two naval tankers, two landing craft, five military tug, and two motor torpedo boats) were thus scuttled before German forces occupied La Spezia on 10 September.

-Maraghini evaded capture and remained in hiding in German-controlled territory until June 4, 1944, when he presented himself in Rome at the Ministry of the Navy and was assigned to the Cabinet of the Minister, where he remained available until November 16, 1945 when he retired from active service due to having reached age limits.
-He died in Rome on April 10, 1946.
+Maraghini evaded capture and remained in hiding in German-controlled territory until 4 June 1944, when he presented himself in Rome at the Ministry of the Navy and was assigned to the Cabinet of the Minister, where he remained available until 16 November 1945 when he retired from active service due to having reached age limits.
+He died in Rome on 10 April 1946.